-During the fiscal year ended December 31, 2015, 535,000 RSUs were granted to NEOs and 335,000 RSUs to employees and consultants of the Corporation for an aggregate total of 870,000 RSUs.
+During the fiscal year ended December 31, 2016, 410,000 RSUs were granted to employees and consultants of the Corporation.

 Indirect Compensation

 The primary benefits offered to the Named Executive Officers include participation in group health, dental, extended medical coverage, and life insurance, including long-term disability, paid vacation and payment of any professional dues on the individual's behalf, which benefits are generally available to all employees of the Corporation.